This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 If a cheese producer makes cheese made with fermentation-produced chymosin FPC, can it still be labelled certified organic?
 (280)

 No. FPC is produced by fermentation processes using bacteria, fungi or yeast that have had bovine rennet-producing genes inserted into them.
-This means FPC is a product of genetic engineering, which is prohibited for use in organic production (1.4 a) and 3.27 of 32.310.
+This means FPC is a product of genetic engineering, which is prohibited for use in organic production as per Clause 1.4 a) and the definition of ‘genetic engineering’ in Clause 3 of CAN/CGSB-32.310.

 Chymosin #